Posted on 5 Comments

 • OEM

-See also our video: How to find the right alternator for your boat.
+Also watch our video: How to find the right dynamo for your boat?

 Installing the new alternator

-The installation of the new alternator is carried out in reverse order to the steps described above.
-Make sure that all surfaces are corrosion-free and clean.
-N.B.: Grease is not conductive.
-You should therefore always grease the material after installation.
-This acts a protective layer against moisture penetration.
+Installing the new alternator is the reverse of the steps described above.
+Ensure all surfaces are clean and free from corrosion.
+And note that grease is not conductive.
+Therefore, you should always grease the material after installation.
+This acts as a protective layer against moisture ingress.
 For proper protection between the contacts, use contact spray or conductive paste.

-Connecting an alternator is not complicated if you know what the codes mean.
-In all cases, we are talking here about alternating current dynamos.
+Installing a dynamo is not complicated if you know what the codes mean.
+We are in all cases talking about alternators.

-In most cases, a ship or boat alternator functions quite simply.
-A light in the dashboard comes on when you turn the ignition key.
-If the engine is running, this light will be off again.
-When the alternator is malfunctioning, you can sometimes see the light burn weakly.
-This means that the dynamo has low capacity and does not provide sufficient counter-voltage, so that current slowly flows and the light stays on (weakly).
-If the light does not work, the alternator does not start either.
-This contact is often referred to as L (Light) or D+ (Dynamo+)
+In most cases, a ship’s or boat’s alternator functions quite simply.
+A warning light on the dashboard illuminates when you turn the ignition key.
+When the engine is running, this light goes out.
+If the alternator is malfunctioning, you’ll sometimes see the light glowing dimly.
+This means the alternator has a low output and isn’t providing enough counter-voltage, causing current to flow slowly and the warning light to remain (dimly) illuminated.
+If the warning light isn’t working, the alternator won’t start either.
+This connection is often labelled L (lampje/light) or D+ (Dynamo+).

-Code IG or R: Always voltage for the alternator
+IG or R contact: always voltage for alternator

-The IG or R contact is a switched wire from the ignition switch.
-The wire supplies voltage directly to the alternator regulator so that it always receives voltage to switch on.
+IG or R Contact is a switched wire from the ignition switch.
+The wire directly supplies the dynamo regulator with voltage, ensuring it always has voltage to engage.

 Eenvoudige L en IG aansluiting met T-stekker

-An output voltage and current goes from the alternator to the battery.
-Sometimes there is a diode separator in between to allow two battery packs to be charged separately.
-You then divide the flow, as it were, into two parts.
-We usually recommend the use of a battery splitter relay, as it will take less voltage from the charging voltage.
+An output voltage and current from the dynamo go to the battery.
+Sometimes a diode separator is fitted in between to charge two battery packs separately.
+You then split the current into two parts, as it were.
+We usually recommend the use of a battery isolator switch, because it draws less voltage from the charging voltage.

-This outgoing voltage wire is often thicker than the other ones and is generally red.
-It is designated as B+, A or 30.
+This outgoing voltage wire is often thicker than the others and is generally red.
+It is designated B+, A, or 30.

-Anything with a minus sign or G for Ground indicates a mass point and can be connected to the motor or minus cable.
+Everything marked with a minus sign or G for Ground means an earth connection and can be connected to the engine or the negative terminal.

-Then there is the tachometer or rev counter.
-The alternator generates an alternating current.
-Each of the coils (usually 3) receives a Hertz signal that is proportional to the number of revolutions.
-The tachometer converts this signal into an indicated value.
+If you have to deal with the tachometer, that is to say the rev counter.
+The alternator generates alternating current.
+Each of the coils (usually 3) produces a Hertz signal that increases with the engine speed.
+The rev counter can convert this signal into an engine speed indicated on the tachometer.

-All connection codes per brand are indicated in the picture below.
-American dynamo models often have a completely different coding than the Japanese and German variants.
-But basically, you will often find the most important and common codes B+ (battery), D+ (light) and W (rev counter).
+All connection codes per make are shown in the image below.
+American dynamo models often have a very different coding from Japanese and German variants.
+However, at their core, the most important and common connections like B+ battery/ D+ lamp and W tachometer are often still present.

-More information about the electrical circuit and circuit testing the installation?
+Further information about the electrical circuit and testing the installation.

 Pulley 2V grooves